What is Skimo?

 Types of Race Disciplines

-No transitions and no downhill skiing, if you have the legs and the lungs it’s a simple race from the bottom of the mountain to the top.
-It is usually carried out on well packed snow with the whole race taking place with skins under the skis in a single, 1,300-2,300ft ascent.Learn More
+If you have the legs and the lungs, it’s a simple race from the bottom of the mountain to the top.
+No transitions and no downhill skiing.
+It is usually carried out on a groomed trail with the whole race taking place with skins under the skis in a single, 1,300-2,300ft ascent.
+Learn More

-Sprint races are heat-based mini individual races, combining the essential ski mountaineering features and techniques with an ascent on skins, part of the ascent on foot with skis on the rucksack and then a single descent from the top.
+Sprint races are heat-based mini races, combining the essential ski mountaineering features and techniques.
+These races include an ascent on skins, including a short boot pack with skis strapped to the racer’s backpack, and then a single descent from the top.
+Every second matters to advance to the next round and transition efficiency is key.
+Completion of the course will take approximately 3 minutes for the fastest racers.

 Skimo Equipment & Gear